The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: The turnover scale as a probe of the epoch of matter-radiation equality

 \subsection{Parameter estimation and feature detectability}

-We now examine how well one could detect the turnover scale $k_0$ using our full-sky mock galaxy catalogues on the past lightcone.
-We fit the model to three different sets of power spectra data: \begin{itemize} \item The measured $P(k)$ from our magnitude limited catalogues, as described in \S\ref{sec:LC1:mocks}, with no weights (\Fig{fig:lightcone1:pk_mags_plots}). \item The same $P(k)$, but with the galaxies weighted by the FKP weights (\Fig{fig:lightcone1:pk_mags_plots_weights}). \item We also fit directly to the theoretical predictions, given by the solid lines in \Fig{fig:lightcone1:pk_mags_plots_weights}, and using the error bars from the associated measured power (the error bars from the points in the same figure).
-We use this as a test case to see how easy or difficult it is to measure the turnover scale, if we assume that we have no cosmic variance. \end{itemize}

-The maximum {\em a posteriori} parameters for the turnover model of \Eqn{eq:turnovermodel} are obtained through use of the MCMC algorithm.
+We now examine how well one could detect the turnover scale $k_0$ from flux-limited full-sky, galaxy redshift surveys.
+We fit the above model to three different sets of power spectra data: \begin{itemize} \item {\bf Case 1}: $P(k)$ measured from magnitude limited mocks, with equal weights (see \S\ref{sec:LC1:mocks}). \item {\bf Case 2}: same as case 1, but where each galaxy is weighted by the FKP weight. \item {\bf Case 3}: $P(k)$ are the theoretical predictions (given by the solid lines in \Fig{fig:lightcone1:pk_mags_plots_weights}).
+In this case the error bars are estimated from the actual measurements.
+We use this latter case to better assess biases and the impact of cosmic variance on the estimates. \end{itemize} The maximum {\em a posteriori} parameters for the turnover model of \Eqn{eq:turnovermodel} are obtained through use of the MCMC algorithm.
 To do this we make use of the Python package {\tt emcee} \cite{Foremanetal2013}, which implements an affine-invariant ensemble MCMC sampler.
-We use 1000 walkers, with an initial 'burn-in' stage of 1000 steps, followed by $10^5$ iterations per walker to explore the parameter space giving $10^8$ total propositions.
+We use 1000 walkers, with an initial `burn-in' stage of 1000 steps, followed by $10^5$ iterations per walker to explore the parameter space giving $10^8$ total propositions.
 We also adopt a Gaussian likelihood model and flat uninformative priors and Table \ref{tbl:MCMCparams} lists the prior ranges for the 4 fitted parameters.
 The starting points for our MCMC walkers are distributed in a uniform random way throughout the prior volume.
 To remove the complexity of modelling non-linear clustering effects and BAO features, we restrict the $k$-domain of the fit to $k < k_{\rm{max}} = 0.05 \kMpc$.